 Get creative and mix it up

 Variety is what makes a room exciting and art can play a big part in this.
-So think about displaying artwork of different artists, colours, and themes to create a compelling collection.
+So think about displaying art prints of different artists, colours, and themes to create a compelling collection.
 When used together in the same room they can complement each other in fun and unexpected ways.
-So when buying art, don’t get stuck in a rut – go nuts, mix it up!
+So when buying art, don’t get stuck in a rut – go nuts, mix it up.

 Stop yourself from going crazy

-If you find yourself going a bit mad because you found an artwork that you can’t stop thinking about but you’re uncertain if it’ll suit the room you have in mind, then selecting the right frame can be your savior.
-Check out our tips on [choosing the right frame for the job]
+If you find yourself going a bit mad because you found an artwork that you can’t stop thinking about but you’re uncertain if it’ll suit the room you have in mind, then selecting the right frame can be your saviour.

-What matters ultimately when buying fine art prints is that you buy something that you like.
+What matters ultimately when buying fine art prints or posters is that you buy something that resonates with you.
 It can complement the space, whether that’s through colour, size, scale, style or medium, but at the end of the day, it doesn’t have to.
 So don’t stress over it.
-Look for a print that draws you in, and don’t be overly clinical and worry too much about perfectly matching everything.
-If you’re thinking too hard or long about it, just relax, take a couple of deep breaths and go with your gut!
+Look for an artwork that draws you in, and don’t be overly clinical and worry too much about perfectly matching everything.
+If you’re thinking too hard or long about it, just relax, take a couple of deep breaths and go with your trusty gut.